JosiahR89/Bootcamp-Project-2/README.md

 * Made sure There were no duplicates
 * Assigned State_Fips to each record by merging with States Dataframe using state abbeviation to compare
 * To handle the issue of incoming data from sources with unknown counties but known States, created a unique code based on the state_fips and assigned StateName as county Name.
 This observation came from US Census Data Table from where we used the same process for our county table.
-* Created a new dataframe with 'County_Fips','County','State_Fips' columns
+* created a new dataframe with 'County_Fips','County','State_Fips' columns
 * Identified 'County_Fips' as primary key
 * Identified 'State_Fips' as foreign key
 * Wrote to Us_Counties.csv that can be imported in PostgreSQL